Richard J. Evans: Regius Professor of Modern History

 In 2008, Evans was appointed Regius Professor of Modern History at the University of Cambridge (in 2010 the word "Modern" was removed from the title by royal decree).
 The post is a royal appointment in the gift of the Prime Minister of the day and dates back to 1724.
 Previous holders of the title have included John Dalberg-Acton (1895), Herbert Butterfield (1963), Geoffrey Elton (1983), Patrick Collinson (1988) and Quentin Skinner (1998).
 Evans is the first historian to have to apply for the post and be interviewed by a Board of Electors, including Cambridge's Vice-Chancellor, Alison Richard, and representatives of the history faculty and the university, as well as external assessors from Yale, Harvard, Oxford and London.
 The board selected a shortlist of four, each of whom was asked to give a presentation to the entire Cambridge history faculty.
 The shortlist of four was then reduced to two, whom the board interviewed, resulting in the board's recommendation of Evans to the Prime Minister and in the issue of a Royal Warrant for his appointment.
 As well as serving as Regius Professor, Evans served as chairman of the history faculty from October 2008 to 30 September 2010.

 Evans is used to combining administration with research.
 At Birkbeck College, London, where he worked before Cambridge, he acted as Master of the college when Baroness Blackstone left suddenly to become Tony Blair's first higher education minister.
 On 27 January 2010 he was elected to the position of President of Wolfson College, Cambridge, serving the statutory seven-year term of office until retiring from the post on 30 September 2017.
 During this period he focused on building up the college as a centre of contemporary culture, with art exhibitions by Richard Deacon and Anthony Green, and talks by Martin Amis and Neil MacGregor, among many others.
 In 2014 he was appointed Provost of Gresham College, in the City of London, an institution founded in 1597 to provide free lectures to Londoners.
 There are now over 2,000 lectures on the college's website and the 130 lectures a year are all live-streamed.

 Media appearances

 Evans has appeared regularly on a number of TV documentaries related to Adolf Hitler and the Third Reich.
 He recently appeared on a major TV documentary on the History Channel which examined the Valkyrie bomb plot against Hitler in July 1944.

+In 2022, Evans, along with historians Frank McDonough, John Bew, Tim Bouverie, Jonathan Haslam, and Andrew Roberts, contributed to the two part 2022 Odyssey Television documentary for the BBC Could Hitler Have Been Stopped?
+The Politics of Appeasement.

 He writes reviews of history books for the London Review of Books, the Times Literary Supplement and The Guardian, as well as historical reflections on recent events for American magazines and websites, including Foreign Policy, The Nation, and Vox.